Lead Scoring: Definition, Importance, and Model Establishment

 According to Gartner Research, companies that automate lead management see a 10% increase in revenue.
 Lead scoring is time-consuming, and going through your CRM lead by lead will only detract from your sales goals.

-The good news is most CRMs have lead scoring automation features built into them.
+The good news is most lead scoring software has lead scoring automation features built into them.
 As a lead interacts with your company, the automation tool will update their respected score.

 Please note that automation does not necessarily mean accuracy.